 Recent falls in equity markets will mean that many listed companies may appear attractively priced, for a period at least.
-With significant levels of dry powder available to financial investors and potential delays to at least some private M&A processes, we expect the focus on P2Ps to increase during the next phase of the cycle.
-P2Ps throw up a different set of challenges for bidders more accustomed to transacting in the private context.
+With significant levels of dry powder available to financial investors and potential delays to at least some private M&A processes, we expect the focus on going private transactions to increase during the next phase of the cycle.
+Going privates create a different set of challenges for bidders more accustomed to private company acquisitions.
 This chapter includes a reminder of some of those challenges, as well as some specific issues to consider in light of the current crisis.